merenlab/anvio/anvio/docs/programs/anvi-compute-rarefaction-curves.md

 The program %(anvi-compute-rarefaction-curves)s goes through all genomes in a given %(pan-db)s and calculates rarefaction curves for all gene clusters and core gene clusters.
-It also computes the Heap’s Law fit to model the relationship between genome sampling and the number of new gene clusters discovered for you to have a more comprehensive reporting of your pangenome.
+It also computes the Heaps' Law fit to model the relationship between genome sampling and the number of new gene clusters discovered for you to have a more comprehensive reporting of your pangenome.

 ### On the utility of rarefaction curves and Heaps' Law fit